Issue

 Breakdown of application charges

-On a per-application basis, Heroku will provide a breakdown of the following types of charges:
+On a per-application basis, Heroku provides a breakdown of the following types of charges:

 Account details